opinionstage/opinionstage-wordpress-plugin/readme.txt

 == Description ==

+ * <a href="https://www.opinionstage.com/templates/c/surveys?o=wp35e8" target="_blank">Survey Templates & Examples</a>
+ * <a href="https://www.opinionstage.com/templates/c/quizzes?o=wp35e8" target="_blank">Quiz Templates & Examples</a>
+ * <a href="https://www.opinionstage.com/templates/c/polls?o=wp35e8" target="_blank">Poll Templates & Examples</a>

-Opinion Stage is a poll, survey, form and quiz maker plugin for WordPress.
+Opinion Stage is a poll, survey and quiz maker plugin for WordPress.
 It's the easiest way to create anything from opinion polls, feedback surveys, buzzfeed-syle quizzes to contact forms.
 You can create the items from scratch or using hundreds of optimized templates.

-<a href="https://www.opinionstage.com/templates?o=wp35e8" target="_blank">Check out our Quiz, Poll, Survey and Form Examples</a>

-== Main Poll, Survey, Form & Quiz WordPress Plugin Features: ==
+== Main Poll, Survey & Quiz WordPress Plugin Features: ==

  * Easy and fast to create polls, surveys and quizzes either from scratch or using one of the hundreds of free templates.
  * Integrate images & videos into the polls, quizzes and surveys.